-Any child with a fever alone, or a fever with a cough and/ or diarrhea will be isolated from the group and parents will be contacted for prompt pick up.
+Any child with a fever alone, or a fever with multiple symptoms will be isolated from the group and parents will be contacted for prompt pick up.
 Parents should contact their primary care provider for follow up if their child is sent home with Coronavirus (COVID-19) symptoms.

-If a child has a fever and cough and/or diarrhea, and they test negative for Coronavirus (COVID-19) they must stay home until:
+If a child has one symptom, and they test negative for Coronavirus (COVID-19) they must stay home until:

-- They have been fever-free for 24 hours without fever reducing medication, - Cough and/or diarrhea have improved, and - A doctor's note indicating that the child is medically cleared to attend school
+They have been fever-free for 24 hours without fever reducing medication,